masurp/workshop_bayes/readme.md

     on transforming, summarizing, visualizing and reshaping data in the “data wrangling with the tidyverse” category.

-3.  a good understanding of a good understanding of descriptive statistics (distributions, parameters of central tendency) and frequentist inference (standard error, p-value, confidence intervals).
+3.  a good understanding of descriptive statistics (distributions, parameters of central tendency) and frequentist inference (standard error, p-value, confidence intervals).

 4.  some basic knowledge of regression models (e.g., linear regression, logistic regression, multilevel linear regression).
 In the practical